codymlewis/SecOpt/supplementary_material.md

 ## Fashion-MNIST

-Fashion-MNIST \cite{xiao2017fashion} was created as a drop-in replacement for the immensely popular MNIST dataset \cite{lecun1998gradient}, and has equivalent structure while providing a more complex learning task.
+Fashion-MNIST https://arxiv.org/abs/1708.07747 was created as a drop-in replacement for the immensely popular MNIST dataset https://ieeexplore.ieee.org/document/726791, and has equivalent structure while providing a more complex learning task.
 The dataset is composed of 70 000 grayscale images with $28 \times 28$ pixels, where each image belongs to one of ten classes, in this case denoting the item of clothing the image is made of (e.g. trouser or dress).
 60,000 of these images are in the training dataset, and the other 10,000 in the testing dataset.

 ## CIFAR-10

-CIFAR-10 \cite{krizhevsky2009learning} is an object classification dataset composed of 60,000 RGB color images with $32 \times 32$ pixels, with 50,000 samples in the training dataset and 10,000 in the testing dataset.
-It was created as a subset of the tiny images dataset\footnote{The tiny images dataset was formally withdrawn as specified at \url{https://groups.csail.mit.edu/vision/TinyImages/}}, where reliable class labels are ensured for improved learning quality.
+CIFAR-10 https://www.cs.toronto.edu/ kriz/cifar.html is an object classification dataset composed of 60,000 RGB color images with $32 \times 32$ pixels, with 50,000 samples in the training dataset and 10,000 in the testing dataset.
+It was created as a subset of the tiny images dataset (The tiny images dataset was formally withdrawn as specified at https://groups.csail.mit.edu/vision/TinyImages/), where reliable class labels are ensured for improved learning quality.
 The dataset has 10 classes, where each sample is labeled with the one it is an image of (e.g. cat, ship, airplane, etc.).

 ## CIFAR-100

-The CIFAR-100 dataset \cite{krizhevsky2009learning} is the same subset of the 80 million tiny images dataset as the CIFAR-10 dataset, except it is divided into 100 classes instead of 10.
+The CIFAR-100 dataset https://www.cs.toronto.edu/ kriz/cifar.html is the same subset of the 80 million tiny images dataset as the CIFAR-10 dataset, except it is divided into 100 classes instead of 10.
 This task of object detection provides an even more complex task of image classification.

 ## SVHN
-SVHN \cite{netzer2011svhn} is a digit recognition dataset similar to the MNIST dataset \cite{lecun1998gradient}, while providing a significantly harder learning task by using images obtained from real-world house numbers with various natural scenes.
+SVHN http://ufldl.stanford.edu/housenumbers/nips2011_housenumbers.pdf is a digit recognition dataset similar to the MNIST dataset https://ieeexplore.ieee.org/document/726791, while providing a significantly harder learning task by using images obtained from real-world house numbers with various natural scenes.
 We use the cropped digits format of the dataset, which is composed of 99289 RGB color images with $32 \times 32$ pixels, where training dataset contains 73257 samples and the testing dataset contains 26032 samples.
 Each sample is labeled with one of 10 classes stating which digit is contained in the respective image.

 ## Tiny-ImageNet

-The Tiny-ImageNet dataset~\cite{chrabaszcz2017downsampled} is a variant of the ImageNet dataset~\cite{deng2009imagenet} that has been downsampled to a resolution of $64 \times 64$ RGB images.
+The Tiny-ImageNet dataset http://arxiv.org/abs/1707.08819 is a variant of the ImageNet dataset https://ieeexplore.ieee.org/document/5206848 that has been downsampled to a resolution of $64 \times 64$ RGB images.
 Where the original ImageNet is composed of images scraped from the Internet that represent 200 classes, from important nouns from the WordNet hierarchy.
 On average each class is represented by 1000 images.
 This presents a large and complex task.

 # Projected Gradient Descent

-Unless stated otherwise, we have used the projected gradient descent algorithm \cite{goodfellow2014explaining} as an adversarial training step each epoch of training in each experiment.
+Unless stated otherwise, we have used the projected gradient descent algorithm https://arxiv.org/abs/1412.6572 as an adversarial training step each epoch of training in each experiment.
 For this algorithm, we set the maximum amount of perturbation in $L_infty$ norm, $\epsilon = \frac{4}{255}$, the learning rate, $\eta_{pgd} = \frac{2 \epsilon}{3}$, and the number of steps, $S = 3$.
 The specific algorithm we have used is demonstrated below.

 ```go
 function PGD(objective function evaluated with the current model F(theta; x, y), maximum amount of perturbation epsilon, learning rate eta, number of steps S, minibatch samples X, minibatch labels y) {